 • Flexible working – research shows that one of the top retention strategies for employers is flexible working, with 42% of employees choosing to stay with their employer because of the flexibility on offer.
 This could be flexibility of hours they work or home working.
 Flexible working is becoming increasingly popular, as employees seek to maintain a healthy work-life balance or to manage long commutes.

-A good comprehensive remuneration packages is built on much more than just bonuses and salaries.
-Here are some other elements Company’s use to make remuneration packages more attractive:
+A good comprehensive remuneration package is built on much more than just bonuses and salaries.
+Here is some other elements Company’s use to make remuneration packages more attractive:

 • Flexible benefits – this type of benefit program offers employees a choice between various benefits including cash, life insurance, health insurance, annual leave, retirement plans, gym membership and child care.
 Employees can choose to spend a % of salary against the benefits they most value and suit their lifestyle.
 It is estimated that 1 in 2 people would leave their current employer if they were offered a flexible remuneration package and benefits for the same role elsewhere.